Thurler/touhou-labyrinth-2-speedrun/routes/ng/murakumo.md

 ![](img/murakumo/14-01-east.png)

-* When you reach the closed area in 13F, farm until Nitori wipe
+* When you reach the relay circle, farm until Nitori wipe

 ## <a id="Header-5-3"></a>Memorized Knowledge Fight